Effingham church sustains serious damage in fire

-The Baptist Church at Ebenezer (BCE) is recovering after a fire broke out in the interior of the church in Rincon early Friday morning.
+The Baptist Church at Ebenezer (BCE) is recovering after a fire broke out in the interior of the church in Rincon Friday morning around 12:30 a.m.

 Rincon Fire Department, Effingham County Fire Rescue, Effingham County EMS, and Effingham County Sheriff’s Department responded to the fire and helped to get it extinguished.